The Complete Guide to Preparing for an Empowered Birth

-So find a yoga teacher whose practice gives you the space and guidance to turn inward.
+So, find a yoga teacher (or contact us!) whose practice gives you the space and guidance to turn inward.
 Practice consistently for your best birth.

 In the words of the revered yoga master Sri K. Pattabhi Jois “Do your practice, and all is coming.”

 Preparing for an empowered birth includes taking excellent care of your body, mind and spirit during this sacred time of transition and metamorphosis of you also being born as a new mother.

 8. Redefine pain!

 This may sound obvious, but so many mothers that I work with hold on to the notion that childbirth = pain = agony.
 And simply not being willing to let go of that notion is the very reason they experience labor in that way.

 I am inviting you right now to consider that the sensations you will feel during birth will be described as intense and strong and powerful, but you very well may not experience them as painful.
 At ALL.

 Many mothers I’ve asked describe labor sensations as “pressure” more than pain.
 We think of other bodily pain we’ve had, like if we broke something or something happened TO us.
 These are painful because these things changed our physical body beyond the normal range and more than likely we need some kind of procedure to fix it—a bandage, cast, surgery, etc.